torfsen/coba/README.md

 Coba - a continuous backup system
 =================================
-Coba backs up your files whenever you change them, so you don't have to remember to do backups anymore and never again loose data because your backups are too old.
+Coba backs up your files whenever you change them, so you don't have to remember to do backups anymore and never again lose data because your backups are too old.

 **Coba is in early development and by no means ready for use as your